Discover Athens and Greece

 Athens is an absolutely safe city that successfully hosted the Olympic Games in 2004.
 The infrastructure of Athens has been developed very fast within the last 10 years with new highways, a new international airport, new metro, tram and railway lines, huge shopping centres, stadiums and sport centres and with the port of Piraeus having been developed to one of the most important ports in the Mediterranean.
 The city’s modern infrastructure hosts millions of visitors every year, with Athens being a top destination worldwide.

-Kindly find below suggestions on Athens tours and nearby excursions from the affiliated with the Conference travel agent:
+Suggestions on Athens tours and nearby excursions from the affiliated with the Conference travel agent:

 For a short introduction to Greece, you can visit